BeTomorrow/react-native-file-logger/README.md

 ## Features

 - **💆‍♂️ Easy to setup**: Just call `FileLogger.configure()` and you're done.
-All your existing `console.log/debug/...` calls are automatically logged into a file
+All your existing `console.log/debug/...` calls are automatically logged into a file.
 - **🌀 File rolling**: Support for time and size-based file rolling.
 Max number of files and size-limit can be configured.
 File rolling can also be disabled.
 - **📬 Email support**: Logging into a file is useless if users cannot send logs back to developers.
-With react-native-file-logger, file logs can be sent by email without having to rely on another library
+With react-native-file-logger, file logs can be sent by email without having to rely on another library.
-- **🛠 TypeScript support**: Being written entirely in TypeScript, react-native-file-logger has always up-to-date typings
+- **🛠 TypeScript support**: Being written entirely in TypeScript, react-native-file-logger has always up-to-date typings.

 ## How it works